 Prompt design.
 Framing biology requests in terms of analysis, annotation, or literature synthesis rather than synthesis protocols or pathogen-adjacent reasoning is likely to produce fewer classifier triggers, though Anthropic has not published the classifier decision boundary in sufficient detail to make this a reliable engineering lever.

 Explicit model pinning.
 If Opus 4.8 capability is sufficient for a given workflow, calling claude-opus-4-8 directly removes the routing uncertainty.
-Opus 4.8 is not deprecated and is not scheduled for retirement.2 At $5/$25 per million tokens it is exactly half the cost of Fable 5, making it worth evaluating for workflows where the Fable 5 premium is not returning proportional value.4
+Opus 4.8 is not deprecated and is not scheduled for retirement.2 At $5/$25 per million tokens it is exactly half the cost of Fable 5 — a gap that warrants evaluation for any workflow where biology classifier hits are frequent.
+A task-by-task analysis of where the Fable 5 premium actually recovers is in Claude Fable 5 vs Opus 4.8: When 2x Pricing Is Worth It.4

 Project Glasswing access.
 For research that genuinely requires Fable 5-class generation on sensitive biology tasks, Mythos 5 access through Project Glasswing is the path Anthropic has designated.1 That access comes with 30-day data retention and a commitment that Mythos-class traffic is not used for training.1